clintonb/de_id/README.md

 This is intended as a VERY broad overview of the process as it was designed.
 For more information, read the documents accompanying the data release, read the comments in the code, or email waldo@g.harvard.edu.

+### Step 0: Install the requirements

+The Python dependencies to run these scripts are listed in `requirements.txt`.
+It is recommended that you use [`virtualenv`](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to manage Python dependencies.
+The dependencies can be installed with the command below.
+This only needs to be run once.

+    $ pip install -r requirements.txt

 ### Step 1: Generate the database file